gwenreynolds94/ahk2-nvim-lspconfig/README.md

 .\.github
 .\doc
 ```
-The `nvim-lspconfig\lua` folder is where you want to be.
-Inside this folder, you've
+Next, the `nvim-lspconfig\lua` folder is where you want to be.
-got:
+Inside this folder, you've got:

 ```
 .\lspconfig\